Norwegian Institute for Cultural Heritage Research: Organization

 The chair is Torger Ødegaard and the deputy chair is Mette Bye The current director general is Kristin Bakken.

 NIKU was created in 1994 as a split from the Norwegian Directorate for Cultural Heritage.
 From 1994 to 2003, the institute shared a board of directors with the Norwegian Institute for Nature Research under the moniker NINA•NIKU.

 In 2019, archaeologists from NIKU, using large-scale high-resolution georadar technology, determined that a 17-meter-long Viking ship was buried beside Edøy Church on the island of Edøya.
 Traces of a small settlement were also found.
-NIKU estimates the ship's age as over 1,000 years: from the Merovingian or Viking period.
+NIKU estimates the ship's age as over 1,000 years: from the Merovingian or Viking Age.
 The group plans to conduct additional searches in the area.
 A similar buried ship was found previously by a NIKU group in 2018, in Gjellestad.